Pergor/ADV_Mods/README.md

 	Noncommercial includes monetized servers: This addon or parts or derivatives of it may not be used on monetized servers.
 	Altis Life: This addon or parts or derivatives of it may not be used in any derivative of Life gamemode.
-	Steam Workshop: This addon or parts or derivatives of it may not be uploaded to Steam Workshop, neither individually nor as part of a collection.
+	Steam Workshop: This addon or parts or derivatives of it may not be uploaded to Steam Workshop, neither individually nor as part of a collection without written consent of the author.